AnonShell/agam-space/README.md

 ## Why I Built This

-Most self-hosted file storage lacks proper end-to-end encryption.
-Nextcloud's E2EE has limitations.
-The usual advice is "encrypt the disk" but that doesn't protect against server compromise or rogue admins.
+After years of self-hosting, I got frustrated with E2EE options.
+Nextcloud's implementation has gaps.
+Most solutions tell you to "just encrypt the disk" - but that doesn't help if your server gets compromised or if you're the admin who can access everything.

-I wanted to build something where I could offer storage to family and friends without being able to access their files.
-Inspired by Ente Photos' approach to privacy.
+I wanted to share storage with family and friends without being able to read their files.
+Ente Photos proved this works great for photos.
+I wanted the same for general files.

-Also: over a decade in software, interested in security and architecture, wanted to learn modern E2EE patterns properly.
+With over a decade in software architecture and a strong interest in application security, I wanted to build a proper E2EE app while having fun exploring modern cryptographic patterns.

 ## Features